 Are you a collector of wine?
 Or a player of the piano?
 Humidity is important to you, too.
 A lack of humidity can cause the cork in a good bottle of wine to fracture or shrink, potentially destroying your vino.
-Low humidity may also cause pianos, cellos, and other fine instruments to be out-of-tune or cause cracks in the wood.
+Low humidity may also cause pianos, violins, and other fine instruments to be out-of-tune or cause cracks in the wood.

 Curious if your home has the right balance of humidity?
 Call Strand Brothers Service Experts today for a free in-home comfort analysis and be sure your air isn’t harming your valuable home.